Lindfield Bonfire Celebrations – Thursday 5th November 2020

-NOTE: Torches will only be given to members of the Lindfield Bonfire Society and those attending from other Bonfire Societies in stripes, costumes or fancy dress.
+NOTE: Torches will only be given to members of the Lindfield Bonfire Society and those attending from other Bonfire Societies (who in stripes, costumes or fancy dress).

 Lighting of the Bonfire (8.15pm approx)

-Do not cross the safety fence at any point during the evening, even after the fireworks have finished.
-This is there for your safety as there may be unexploded fireworks within the fire site after the display has finished.
+Do not cross the safety fence around the fire site at any point during the evening, even after the fireworks have finished.
+This fencing is there for your safety as there may be unexploded fireworks within our fire site after the display finishes.

 We hope you all have a safe and enjoyable Lindfield Bonfire Night!

 How to find us

-Lindfield is located in West Sussex on the border of Haywards Heath, about 20 miles from Brighton and 15 miles from Gatwick.
-Below is a Google map showing where we are, please feel free to use this to get directions and see the picturesque village of Lindfield.
+Lindfield is located in mid-Sussex on the border of Haywards Heath, 20 miles from Brighton and 15 miles from Gatwick.

 Disclaimer: The Lindfield Bonfire Society regrets that they cannot be held responsible for any damage, injury or loss howsoever caused that may be sustained by any person attending the Bonfire Night celebrations.